 The Old Idaho Penitentiary opened its doors in 1872 to some of the West’s most desperate criminals.
 Today, visitors can experience over 100 years of Idaho’s unique prison history with a visit to Solitary Confinement, cell blocks, and the Gallows.
 The site features thirty historic buildings and special exhibits including the J. Curtis Earl Memorial Exhibit, a collection of historic weaponry.
 Events and programs provide families, school groups, and visitors an opportunity to relive the Old Pen’s exciting past of daring escapes, scandals and executions.

-- These updates are contingent upon the Governor’s “Idaho Rebounds” stages of reopening plan.
+- All COVID-related restrictions are contingent upon the Governor’s “Idaho Rebounds” stages of reopening plan and local mandates.

 Monday-Sunday | 12 pm-5 pm

 Last admission 4 pm

 2445 Old Penitentiary Road

 Boise, ID 83712

 Children under age 6 are eligible for free admission.

 Last admission is at 4 pm.